Characters of the Soulcalibur series: Hwang

 Hwang Seong-gyeong (ファン・ソンギョン, Fan Songyon), is a young Korean man with a strong sense of justice; he joined Korea's coast guard and was sent to find the "Sword of Salvation", which in reality is the cursed sword Soul Edge, in order to protect his country.
 However, he returned after learning of an impending Japanese invasion of his homeland, bringing his friend's daughter, Seong Mi-na, back with him.
 When he set out after her again, he discovered the true nature of the sword and informed his superiors of it.
 They dismissed him as a result, but upon learning that the Japanese were also after the sword, he was instead sent to stop them.
 Heading westward, he plans to join forces with Seong Mi-na to destroy the blade.
 In Soulcalibur IV, he was in Ostrheinsburg when he crossed paths with Hong Yun-seong, a student of the Seong dojo.
 Hwang tried to warn him the danger of Soul Edge, though the young warrior did not heed his warning and continued his journey to find the sword.
 After Soul Edge is destroyed, he is deemed a national hero and begins training in the new generation, alongside Mi-na and Yun-seong.

 In a new timeline depicted in Soulcalibur VI, Hwang was forcefully being implanted with the evil seed and almost transformed into a malfested by Won Gabok, a servant of Soul Edge.
 He managed to injure himself and was thought to have committed suicide.
 However, Hwang survived and was saved by Woo Soo-yun, an ally of the Aval Organization and by extension, the Wolfkrone Kingdom, including Hwang's deceased parents.
 Hwang masters Taoism for three months to suppress the malfestation from taking over his body and countermeasure any other malfestation threats.

-Hwang was originally created to replace Mitsurugi in the Korean versions of the Soul Edge arcade, due to the prohibition of depictions of samurai in media published in Korea at the time; he would be included as a regular character for all other regions in future revisions.
 During development several weapons were considered, including a zhanmadao like Seong Mi-Na's and a bladed nunchaku like Li Long's.
 Several different outfit components were also considered at this time, such as the inclusion of head or arm guards and an arm bandana.
 With Hwang's appearance in Soulcalibur his attire was changed.
 Chinese style costumes were considered, including an outfit with an open jacket and a bandaged design with a Chinese martial artist's attire.
 The developers based his look around the concept of a traveler, implementing subtle hints such as his torn pant legs.
 Hwang appears in Soulcalibur VI, although he was not playable until being made available as downloadable content.
 He eventually learns Taoism to combine its power with his original sword technique.